 I’ve done it, we’ve all done it…

-When I work with people over the course of a few hours (in one of our technique workshops, for example), I often see up to several inches of improvement in one session.
+When I work with people in a class or workshop, I often see up to several inches of improvement in one session.

 Squatting to a target also improves balance and technique, since it forces people to ‘sit back’ onto the box or pile of plates.
 This encourages people to hinge at the hips and shift the weight back onto the heels, improving balance and making the movement feel safer.

 Starting with a comfortable target and gradually reducing the height also serves as a warm up, both physical and mental.
 The body is able to ‘feel’ its way into the position gradually, reducing feelings of panic.

 Yvonne squatting to a low target in a Ladies Who Lift class

 I always ensure that my lifters are fully prepped before squatting low.
 As an older (40+) lifter myself, I know that it takes a while to warm up joints and muscles, get all those clicks and niggles out of the way.